CULTURE AND HISTORY

 Iditarod Trail Sled Dog Race Headquarters, Wasilla

-Open year-round, the headquarters offers displays and information about Alaska's official state sport.
-During the summer months, take a short dog sled ride around the perimeter led by and Iditarod musher.
+Open year-round, the headquarters offers iconic displays and fascinating information about the rich history and culture of Alaska's official state sport.

 Talkeetna Historic District, Talkeetna

-Visit fifteen historical sites all within walking distance of downtown Talkeetna.
-Ask for a map at the Talkeetna Historical Museum - make sure to view the scale model of Mt.
-McKinley and learn about how early day and modern-day climbers prepare for their perilous journey.
+Visit 15 historical sites all within walking distance of downtown Talkeetna.
+Ask for a map at the Talkeetna Historical Society Museum - and make sure to spend some time at the museum, where they have a scale model of Denali.
+Learn about how early day and modern-day climbers prepare for their perilous journey.